cloudflare/chanfana/README.md

 #### Example Enumeration not case sensitive:

-This way, the client can call any combination of upper and lower caracters and it will still be a valid input.
+This way, the client can call any combination of upper and lower characters and it will still be a valid input.

 ```ts
 import { Enumeration } from '@cloudflare/itty-router-openapi'